Code-Institute-Submissions/kordianbird-GamerGarageMS4/README.md

 * to be able to search for specific items
 * to be able to easily checkout
 * to be able to edit my reviews/ratings

+# Design

+* hero image covers most of the screen to catch user's attention
+* the yellow color fits in nicely with the dark-grey to provide a bright but inviting feel